9. Scaling#

 9.2.1.
 Emotions#

-Molly Graham, from her experience of scaling at Google, Facebook, and Quip, takes a different approach, examining the people and emotional side of scaling, noting that you should not try avoiding or ignoring the emotions that couple with the scaling tornado, but acknowledging they’re normal and any other organization will be going through similar circumstances [Graham, 2024].
+Molly Graham, from her experience of scaling at Google, Facebook, and Quip, takes a unique scaling approach, examining the people and emotional side of scaling, noting that you should not try avoiding or ignoring the emotions that couple with the scaling tornado, but acknowledging they’re normal and any other organization will be going through similar circumstances [Graham, 2024].
 She goes on to say that emotional acknowledgement, that she likens to making friends with the monster chewing on your leg, is only half the battle, the other half is how you respond (Fig. 9.1).

 ../_images/monster.png

 Fig. 9.1 Acknowledging and responding to the monster chewing on your leg is critical for managing scaling.
-Graphic credit [Graham, 2024].#
+Graphic credit: [Graham, 2024].#

 9.2.2.
 Up/out/deep#